-It is said to have been owned by one of the first English families to settle in Jamaica after the Spanish were defeated in the late 17th century.
+It is said that the lush Roaring River estate was formerly owned by one of the first English families to settle in Jamaica, the Beckfords, after the Spanish were defeated in the late 17th century.
+Today, it is an attraction rooted in Mother Nature’s bounty and community tourism.

 Like this article?
 Pin for future travel plans!